Lower School

 Honing the Basic Skills, Achieving High Levels of Fluency, and Gaining Confidence

-The following information provides a “snapshot” in to the Second Grade course overview during the winter months:
+The following information provides a “snapshot” in to the Second Grade curriculum during the fall months:

 Drama & Field Trips: Second Grade Play